-Base salary is paid in non-deferred cash and compensates employees for fulfilling their day-to-day roles and responsibilities, including leadership and management duties.
+Salary Base salary is paid in non-deferred cash and compensates employees for fulfilling their day-to-day roles and responsibilities, including leadership and management duties.
 Total remuneration, including base salary and incentives, is reviewed annually and adjusted where appropriate based on each employee's role and experience, sustained performance, internal job value and local external market practice.

-Fixed Pay Allowance ("FPA")

-Fixed pay allowances (if granted to MRTs) are paid in non-deferred cash and form an element of an eligible employee's fixed annual pay.
+Fixed Pay Allowance ('FPA') Fixed pay allowances (if granted to MRTs) are paid in non-deferred cash and form an element of an eligible employee's fixed annual pay.
 The amount of the fixed pay allowance is determined based on role, function and/or organisational responsibility and experience in that capacity (i.e., education, seniority, expertise and skill, job experience, business activity), and are set at a level that is determined to be appropriate taking into account market remuneration for the employee's role.
 The allowance is provided as long as there are no material changes regarding the responsibilities and authorities of the role.
-Our FPA Policy meets the remuneration-related regulatory requirements in that FPAs are predetermined, permanent, non-revocable, transparent to staff, non-discretionary, not linked to measures of performance, and are not an incentive for risk-taking.
+Our FPA Policy meets the remuneration-related regulatory requirements in that FPAs are pre-determined, permanent, non-revocable, transparent to staff, non-discretionary, not linked to measures of performance, and are not an incentive for risk-taking.
+Pension and Benefits SIDAC operates two registered pension schemes for its employees, a defined benefit pension ("DB") scheme which is closed to new members effective November 2005, and a defined contribution ("DC") scheme.
+The schemes are funded over the employees' period of service and the assets of the schemes are held in separate trustee-administered funds.
+In addition, in order to attract and retain talent, SIDAC provides a competitive package of benefits.
+Employees have access to a range of country-specific companyfunded benefits, including healthcare, life assurance and share plan as well as additional offerings.
+The cost of providing these benefits is defined and controlled.